Paul-Mallet/Portfolio/README.md

 ## Tech Stack

 After searching during few days about what kind of tech I could use, I found 2 well known JS frameworks.
-I learnt how to structure a project and to animate properly element of the DOM.
+I've learnt how to structure a project and to animate properly element of the DOM.

 | Name | Logo     | Description                |
 | :-------- | :------- | :------------------------- |